thomaswilsonxyz/genau-website/src/data/showTexts/hoffnung.md

 date: "Spring 2020"
 ---

-Hoffnung is currently in active development by genau dance co.
-The piece will explore resilience through the ideas of home, hope, belonging, place.
-The piece is being created as an urgent response to some of the biggest, social problems of our times: immigration, homelessness,
+Hoffnung is currently in the stage of pre-production: the team are researching, talking, and thinking a lot about the core themes which will be involved.
+At the heart of the piece is the notion of hope, which is incidentally the English translation of the title.